visgl/luma.gl/docs/api-reference/core/transform.md

 ### swapBuffers() : Transform

 Swaps source and destination buffers.
 If buffer swapping is used, `sourceBuffers` supplied to the constructor and/or the `update` method must be `Buffer` objects.

+### _getTargetTexture() : Texture2D/null (EXPERIMENTAL)

+When transform is setup to render to a texture, returns current target texture, otherwise null.